Killing of Phillip Pannell: New evidence and trial

 The primary reasoning behind the convening of the second grand jury was faulty evidence that had tainted the first panel, especially revelations about mistakes made in the initial autopsy of Pannell.
 During the first grand jury's investigation, it emerged that the medical examiner's conclusion that Pannell's hands had been down had been based on an error he made during his autopsy where he had measured the distance from the hole in Pannell's jacket to the entrance wound from the wrong place.
 This gave him the false impression that the jacket had not been raised when Pannell was shot.
 Dr. Denson acknowledged his mistake and a review of the autopsy by other medical experts concluded that Pannell had at least had his shoulder or upper arm raised at the time he was shot.
 On November 28 of 1990, after viewing the revised autopsy, the second state grand jury indicted Spath on the charge of reckless manslaughter.

 Spath's trial began in January of 1992 and lasted around a month.
 The prosecutors charged that Spath had been criminally negligent in his decision to shoot Pannell, which constituted police brutality.
-They did not claim or introduce any evidence, however, that Spath was a racist of that race had played a role in his decision.
+They did not claim or introduce any evidence, however, that Spath was a racist or that race had played a role in his decision.